publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395iii.md

 [Previous](./../../../../../..//us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395hhh.md) | [Next](./../../../../../..//us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395jjj.md) | [Root of Title](./../../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft42%2Fs1395iii)

 ## § 1395iii.
-Medicare Improvement Fund
+Transitional Fund for Sustainable Growth Rate (SGR) Reform

     (a) __Establishment__

-        The Secretary shall establish under this subchapter a Medicare Improvement Fund (in this section referred to as the “Fund”) which shall be available to the Secretary to make improvements under the original medicare fee-for-service program under parts A and B for individuals entitled to, or enrolled for, benefits under part A or enrolled under part B including, but not limited to, an increase in the conversion factor under [section 1395w–4(d) of this title][/us/usc/t42/s1395w–4/d] to address, in whole or in part, any projected shortfall in the conversion factor for 2014 relative to the conversion factor for 2008 and adjustments to payments for items and services furnished by providers of services and suppliers under such original medicare fee-for-service program.
+        The Secretary shall establish under this subchapter a Transitional Fund for Sustainable Growth Rate (SGR) Reform (in this section referred to as the “Fund”) which shall be available to the Secretary to provide funds to pay for physicians’ services under part B to supplement the conversion factor under [section 1395w–4(d) of this title][/us/usc/t42/s1395w–4/d] for 2017 if the conversion factor for 2017 is less than conversion  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be preceded by “the”. </sup></sup>  factor for 2013.

     (b) __Funding__

         (1) __In general__

-        There shall be available to the Fund, for expenditures from the Fund for services furnished during—
+            There shall be available to the Fund, for expenditures from the Fund for services furnished during or after 2017, $2,300,000,000.

-            (A) fiscal year 2014, $0; and

-            (B) fiscal year 2015, $0.

         (2) __Payment from Trust Funds__

-            The amount specified under paragraph (1) shall be available to the Fund, as expenditures are made from the Fund, from the Federal Hospital Insurance Trust Fund and the Federal Supplementary Medical Insurance Trust Fund in such proportion as the Secretary determines appropriate.
+            The amount specified under paragraph (1) shall be available to the Fund, as expenditures are made from the Fund, from the Federal Supplementary Medical Insurance Trust Fund.

         (3) __Funding limitation__